-Truthfully, I had been experiencing those dull, irregular cramps on my left side.
-But I am 99% sure I ovulated from my right ovary, meaning a left-side fallopian baby would be impossible.
+Truthfully, I had been experiencing dull, irregular cramps on my left side, but since I was 99% sure I ovulated from my right ovary, a left-side fallopian baby would be impossible.

 But there was NO WAY I was going to leave for Michigan without seeing a tiny blob on an ultrasound (if I could help it).

 “Oh, then we will definitely want to get you in right away,” said the woman.

 We set the appointment for when I would be five weeks three days (if my ovulation calculations were correct).

 If you’re Brooke, you then spend 37 hours researching if it is possible to see anything on an ultrasound at 5 weeks 3 days, and you realize that the possibility is small.

 I mean, you should see SOMETHING.
 But not EVERYTHING.
 It would be especially rare to see a heartbeat, since the heart would have just started beating in the fifth week.

 Was I hoping to see a heartbeat?
 Of course!

 More than that, though, I was hoping to see some good hCG numbers (indicative of a healthy pregnancy), and I was hoping to see that Baby McInnis had placed himself/herself in a nice spot in my uterus.

 Perhaps on the left side, since that’s where I had been cramping?